pspencer53/IR-Tachometer/README.md

 # IR-Tachometer
 This is my learning experience building a very low cost tachometer that I wanted to build to measure teh RPM of the spindles of the various CNC Routers that I have been using.
 ## Hardware
-- Arduino Mini-Pro
+- Arduino Mini-Pro ( $3.81)
 These are now obsolete, but any arduino will do.
 I just happen to have a few of these
-- OLED Display (Adafuit SSD1306 or equiv)
+- OLED Display (0.96" OLED Display Module 128X64 I2C SSD1306 for Arduino)(Uses Adafuit SSD1306 library)
+- Infrared Sensor ($1.40) ( 3pin IR Infrared barrier Module obstacle avoidance sensor)
-- Battery Charger
+- Lithium Battery Charger Module ($1.00) [Aliexpress](https://www.aliexpress.com/item/32986135934.html)
 - battery
 ## Code
 ### Version A - Uses interrupt on a sensor pusle and counts time between pulses